ardodd2333/Project_Python3200K/README.md

 Magical Guess the Release Date Game for Disney Movies

-This game to guess the release dates for Disney Movies starting from the first film to present.
-The program will be introduce and will prompt a question.
+This game was created to guess the release dates for Disney Movies starting from the first film to present.

+The program will conduct introductions and will promptly ask your name.
+It will then start asking questions.
 You will only be given one chance to answer the question.

+At the end it you will get your results by percent based on right answer

 Why?